Theoretical study on \eta'--> 4 pions: Calculation of and

-The isospin structures of Eq. (\ref{eq17}) is the same as the $\rho \rho$ (one $\rho$ decays to two pions) of Eq. (\ref{eq15}).
-Taking the properties of identical particles (ignore the mass difference between charged pion and neutral pion) this isospin structure predicts
+The isospin structure of Eq.~(\ref{eq.16}) is the same as the $\rho \rho$ (one $\rho$ decays to two pions) of Eq.~(\ref{eq.14}).
+Taking the properties of identical particles (the mass difference between the charged and neutral pions is considered in our uncertainty estimate) this isospin structure predicts